 Biography"The ability to connect with students who want to understand what it takes to succeed in the marketplace, both professionally and personally, is of paramount importance to me."

-Dr. Richard Leventhal (Assistant Professor, Forbes School of Business) has the following recent publications:
+Dr. Richard Leventhal (Professor, Forbes School of Business) has the following recent publications:

 Fowler, D., Pitta, D., and Leventhal, R. (2013).
 Technological advancements and social challenges for one-to-one marketing, The Journal of Consumer Marketing, 30(6)

 Bui, M., Kaltcheva, V., Patino, A. and Leventhal, R. (2013).
 Front-of-package product labels: Influences in varying nutritional food-labels on parental decisions, The Journal of Product & Brand Management, 22(5/6).